Choosing between Cognism vs. LeadIQ for your sales intelligence needs often comes down to these five questions:

 All three platforms integrate with Salesforce, HubSpot, Outreach, and Salesloft.
 The differences lie in depth and flexibility.

-Duplicate detection, custom field mappings, and enrichment triggers (on creation, on update, or scheduled) are built in.
-HubSpot enrichment runs through a Workato integration, which works but is not equivalent.
-Teams running HubSpot as their primary CRM get a noticeably thinner experience.
+LeadIQ's Salesforce integration is the deepest among the three for pure CRM capture workflows.
+The native Managed Package installs directly into Salesforce with OAuth 2.0 authentication that mirrors and enforces CRM system rules.
+Duplicate detection, custom field mappings, and enrichment triggers are built in.
+HubSpot enrichment runs through a Workato integration, which works but is not a native experience.
+Teams running HubSpot as their primary CRM get a noticeably thinner experience than Salesforce users.

-Cognism recently deepened its HubSpot integration.
-The native two-way sync launched in February 2026 positions Cognism more competitively for HubSpot-first teams.
+Cognism recently deepened its HubSpot integration with a native two-way sync that positions Cognism more competitively for HubSpot-first teams.
 Salesforce, Pipedrive, Microsoft Dynamics, and Bullhorn integrations are also supported.
+The Data-as-a-Service product delivers data directly to Snowflake, S3, Google Cloud, Databricks, or SFTP for enterprise data teams.

 Where each platform falls short